More States Land on NJ/NY/CT Quarantine List as Cuomo Blasts Feds

 What to Know

-- The governors of New York, New Jersey and Connecticut implemented a joint quarantine restriction last month on travelers from viral hotspot states; travelers from certain states must self-isolate for 14 days
+- The governors of New York, New Jersey and Connecticut implemented a joint quarantine restriction in late June on travelers from viral hotspot states; travelers from certain states must self-isolate for 14 days

-- The national death toll topped 156,000 this week, by NBC News estimates
+- Alaska and Delaware were added to the list of tri-state quarantine states Tuesday; the number of restricted areas stands at 33 states, plus Puerto Rico and the Virgin Islands

-- Connecticut said Monday it issued the state's first fines to two violators who failed to fill out their travel form but it's unclear how many people have been fined across the tri-state
+- New York has maintained a low infection rate despite its phased regional reopenings; Mayor Bill de Blasio ordered hotels Tuesday to require hotspot travelers to fill out contact forms before they receive their rooms

 Daily Percentage of Positive Tests by New York Region